All Episodes

 She just made it a joke with this comment.

-I'm not just any woman'll do.
+Not just any woman to do.

 Well, it used to be any woman would do.

-Any woman, anywhere, any time, better than a man.
+Any woman, anywhere, anytime, better than a man.

 Need to equate things and so forth.

-Um and and I I there's so many signs out that they are crumbling and that the walls and institutions that they built up are getting weaker and weaker and weaker.
+And there's so many signs out that they are crumbling and that the walls and institutions that they built up are getting weaker and weaker and weaker.

 So I support them.

-I I think they're doing a great job, and that's why I have joined them in their quest and crusade for elected Democrats to finally throw off the cloak of disguise and be honest about who they are and in what they believe.
+I think they're doing a great job, and that's why I have joined them in their quest and crusade for elected Democrats to finally throw off the cloak of disguise and be honest about who they are and in what they believe.

-Hey, back to the phones to go to uh Petusky, Michigan, and Mark, it's nice to have you on the program, sir.
+And Mark, it's nice to have you on the program, sir.

 Welcome.